Someone Else's Life

 Neil agreed but did not tell Helen.

-Instead, he left the house each morning at his usual time and spent the days driving the countryside, sitting at rotting picnic benches in forgotten laybys and eating sandwiches on cold iron chairs in lonely parks until it was too late to put off going home.
+Instead, he left the house each morning at his usual time and spent the days driving through the countryside, sitting on decaying picnic benches in forgotten laybys and eating sandwiches on cold iron chairs in lonely parks until it was too late to put off going home.

 Thinking.